trustgraph-ai/trustgraph/README.md

 TrustGraph gives you a graph-backed context harness with:

-- a context graph over your data (nodes, edges, embeddings)
+- A context graph over your data (nodes, edges, embeddings)
-- graphs built to your ontologies and protocols
+- Graphs built to your ontologies and protocols
 - GraphRAG APIs for context-aware retrieval
-- an agent harness that lets LLMs query, traverse, and update the graph with isolated collections and modular context cores
+- An agent harness that lets LLMs query, traverse, and update the graph with isolated collections and modular context cores

 Use it as the context layer under any model or agent framework with model inferencing for open models on Nvidia, AMD, or Intel hardware.